theobald-software/kb.theobald-software.github.io/content/_yunio/teams-sick-leave-with-yunIO.md

 Follow the steps below to set up a yunIO service that creates sick leaves in SAP:

 {: .box-note }
+**Note:** Every type of sick leave requires a designated yunIO service.
+It is not possible to cover multiple types of sick leave in a single service, because of varying input screens.

+{: .box-note }
 **Note:** The parameters that are needed to create a sick leave are dependent on your customized SAP settings.

 1. Define a [connection to your SAP system](https://help.theobald-software.com/en/yunio/sap-connection) in yunIO.